nfrerebeau/DataESR/README.md

----
-output: github_document
-editor_options:
-  chunk_output_type: console
----

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # wikidataESR

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of wikidataESR is to ...
+The goal of wikidataESR is to …

 ## Installation

 <!--
 You can install the released version of **openESR** from [CRAN](https://CRAN.R-project.org) with: